 The 1953 film Genevieve has long been a favourite of ours.
 It portrays an energetic clash of culture, style and sexual politics, telling the story of two couples racing each other on the London-Brighton car rally.
 We see the frustration of Dinah Sheridan’s Wendy, dressed up in her quasi-Edwardian finery in Genevieve (the vintage car after whom the film is named), contrasted with the modern elegance of Kay Kendall as Rosalind.
 Kendall’s trumpet-playing performance in a Brighton club is often cited as the film’s highlight (in fact she was miming to Kenny Baker) but for us the star of the show isn’t her musical ability or even her massive St. Bernard, Susie.
 It’s certainly not the wretched cars.
 It’s Kay Kendall’s magnificent, sulphurous, futuristic wool jacket.

 If you have a copy of the film on DVD then you’ll find the best shots of this fabulous garment (part of a classic skirt suit) towards the beginning, as the drivers prepare to commence their trip to Brighton.
 Kendall is simply regal as she poses and walks her dog towards Kenneth More’s car – and there are excellent shots of her suit from the side, front and back.
-In the following clip you can see the closing scenes of the film in which she wears the extended right-hand lapel down, revealing the full asymmetric design.
+In the opening frames of the following review of the film you can see a scene scenes in the film in which she wears the extended right-hand lapel down, revealing the full asymmetric design.

 We should go no further without acknowledging that the wardrobe credit in the film goes to Marjory Cornelius – who has relatively few films to her credit, but who was also responsible for the costumes in On Her Majesty’s Secret Service.
 We don’t know whether Cornelius designed the jacket herself – and that’s a research project we’d love to have the time to undertake (more of which later).
 However if anyone has further information about the origin of the design, then we’d be thrilled to know.